liamoconnor87/local_directory/testing.md

 Automated checks
 ================

 I used the W3C's Validators to check my HTML and CSS code.
-I did this three ways, here are the steps I took.
+Here are the steps I took.

 >**HTML**